14. Glossary of Terms

 specifies a device class (a type of computer hardware) for human interface

-devices such as keyboards, mice, game controllers, and some DJ
+devices such as keyboards, mice and game controllers.

 - Similar to the main cue point, a hotcue is a reference point in the